Buildings and grounds

 Green roofs

-VCU has installed green roofs, vegetation planted on top of a waterproofing system installed on a roof, on various buildings across campus.
-Extensive green roofs are installed on the VCU Rice Rivers Center and the Pollak Building.
-Other buildings on campus with green roofs include the Academic Learning Commons, the Honors College Building and the Institute for Contemporary Art, which has green roofs on different parts of the building.
+VCU has green roofs, vegetation planted on top of a waterproofing system installed on a roof, on various buildings across campus, including the VCU Rice Rivers Center, Pollak Building, Academic Learning Commons, the Honors College and the Institute for Contemporary Art.
 Green roofs offer many benefits, including:

 - Reduced heat island effect, due to the cooling effect of the green roof plants